dirigeants/klasa/tutorials/CreatingCommands.md

 };
 ```

+## Configuration
+- **enabled**: Represents if the inhibitor should be enabled or disabled, it must be
+a boolean.
+Set to false to completely disable this inhibitor, it cannot be forcefully enabled.
+- **runIn**: The channels types this command is allowed to run in.
+- **cooldown**: The time in seconds before a user can use this command again.
+(Does not apply to bot owners)
+- **aliases**: Other names this command will respond to.
+- **permLevel**: The permission level required to run this command.
+From 0 as everyone, to 10 as bot owner only with default permlevels.
+- **requiredSettings**: Any required guild settings, that must be set before you can use this command.
+- **description**: The command description.
+- **usage**: The expected arguments for this command.
+See {@tutorial CreatingUsageStrings} for information on how to use this.
+- **usageDelim**: The deliminator for how the usage will be deliminated.
+Popular ones are `' '` (a space), and `', '` (a comma space).
+- **extendedHelp**: A more in depth help string if you would like to define it.

 > All commands are required to return an [Object Promise](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) you can do that by adding the `async` keyword to the function, there's no need to change anything else.

 > All [command options]{@link CommandOptions} are optional, the code above shows all default values.
 You can delete any line with an optional value that matches the default value.